Multiple crises have created new legitimacy challenges for the EU. Have the EU’s responses to these crises been legitimate?

 Building new theory through case studies

-Six PLATO cases will test the legitimacy of the EU’s crisis responses with member states and other implementing authorities.
+Six PLATO cases test the legitimacy of the EU’s crisis responses with member states and other implementing authorities.
 ESR1 tests how far member states accept the legitimacy of crisis responses that imply greater EU involvement with core state powers of taxing, borrowing and spending; ESR2 tests the legitimacy of the Union’s crisis responses with sub-national implementing authorities; ESR3 tests how far the legitimacy of the EU’s crisis responses has been ‘horizontally’ contested through inter-institutional disagreements at European level; ESR4 tests how far they have been ‘vertically’ contested within interface mechanisms between the EU and its member states; ESR5 then combines both horizontal and vertical axes by testing how far new agencies introduced in response to the crisis are accepted as legitimate by all their institutional stakeholders; ESR6 tests whether greater contestation and disagreement has had knock-on effects to agree policy.

 However, the need for the EU to be legitimate with member states hardly removes the need for it to be legitimate with citizens too.
 The origin of EU laws in EU institutions is often visible to citizens.
 Above all, EU laws need to be legitimate with citizens themselves if we assume that citizens ultimately need to be able to control all their own laws as equals in societies that assume individuals are, indeed, free and equal.
 Hence, PLATO uses nine further cases to test how far the Union’s crisis responses meet standards of democratic legitimacy.
-These cover parliamentary representation (ESR7); anti-corruption (ESR8); non-domination (ESR9); political trust (ESR10); identities (ESR11); civil society (ESR12); acceptance of political competition (ESR13); contestation in the public sphere (ESR14) and elections (ESR15).
+These cover parliamentary representation (ESR7); anti-corruption (ESR8); non-domination (ESR9); political trust (ESR10); identities (ESR11); civil society (ESR12); acceptance of political competition (ESR13); contestation in the public sphere (ESR14) and external legitimacy (ESR15).

 Multi-disciplinarity and state-of-the-art methods